-This campaign for traffic system reform (a re-launch of FiT Roads) asserts the right of all road-users to use commonsense on roads free of counterproductive traffic controls.
+This campaign for traffic system reform (a re-launch of FiT Roads) asserts the equal right of all road-users to co-exist in peace on roads free of vexatious traffic control.

-With journey times at an all-time high, and 26,000 humans killed or hurt on UK roads every year, the current system is plainly unfit.
+With journey times at an all-time high, and 25,000 humans killed or hurt on UK roads every year, the current system can hardly claim success.
 We complain about the traffic and blame other drivers, but could it be traffic controls that are the problem?

 Traffic lights take our eyes off the road, a recipe for danger.
 They make us stop when we could go, a recipe for rage.
 They cost the earth to install and run.
-But when lights are out of action, what happens?
-We approach carefully and filter more or less in turn.
+But when lights are out of action, we approach with care and take it more or less in turns.
 As courtesy thrives, congestion dissolves.

 Lights are the most visible symptom of a dysfunctional system.
-That system is based on a bad idea – priority.
+The system is based on a bad idea – priority.
 Priority imposes unequal rights-of-way.
-It licenses main road traffic to plough on, regardless who was there first.
+It licenses main road traffic to neglect other road-users, regardless who was there first.
 “Get out of my way!” yells priority, as it denies infinite filtering opportunities and expressions of fellow feeling.

 Why do we “need” traffic lights?
 To break the priority streams of traffic so others can cross.
 Thus is most traffic control an expensive exercise in self-defeat, a vain bid to solve the problem of priority.

 So the aim is to change the rule of the road from priority (a traffic engineering construct) to equality (a social model).
-This would remove the “need” for most traffic control, and the need for speed, letting all road-users merge in harmony.
+It would remove the “need” for most traffic control, and the need for speed, allowing all road-users to merge in harmony.

 Most “accidents” are not accidents.
 They are events contrived by the misguided rules and design of the road.
-Contrary to popular belief, traffic lights are no guarantee of safety.
+Contrary to popular belief, traffic lights do not guarantee safety.
 Westminster City Council’s latest safety audit shows that no less than 44% of personal injury “accidents” occur at traffic lights.
 How many of the remainder are due to priority?
 Compiled in the defective context of priority, the stats don’t tell us.

 Founded by Martin Cassini, producer and traffic writer/campaigner, Equality Streets opposes regulation which contrives conflict, dictates our behaviour and deprives us of choice.

 Traffic control seeks in vain to achieve safety through coercion.
 To avoid more needless deaths on the altar of the malign current system, reform is vital.
-At major junctions at peak times, signal control might be necessary.
-But it should be a last resort, not the first.
-Generally, we are better off left to our own devices, on a level playing-field with equal or no priority.
+At major junctions at peak times signal control can be useful.
+But it should be a last resort.
+By and large, we are better off left to our own devices, on a level playing-field with equal or no priority.

 Deregulation is not enough on its own.
 It needs to be combined with (among other things) roadway redesign to express a social context, and a change in culture from priority to equality.
 What could be achieved in terms of safety, efficiency and quality of life through reform along these lines is unlimited.